axonivy-market/ai-assistant/ai-assistant-product/README.md

    - TRIGGER_FLOW: [Trigger flow step](#trigger-flow-step).
    - KNOWLEDGE_BASE: [Knowledge base step](#knowledge-base-step)

-- **stepNo**: Number of step in the flow.
+- **stepNo**: number of step in the flow.

-- **result**: Result of a step (Refer [AI Result DTO](#ai-result-dto) ).
+- **result**: result of a step (Refer [AI Result DTO](#ai-result-dto) ).

-- **onSuccess**: The step that will be execute if this step is run successfully.
+- **onSuccess**: the step that will be execute if this step is run successfully.

-- **onError**: The step that will be execute if we got trouble when running this step.
+- **onError**: the step that will be execute if we got trouble when running this step.

-- **useConversationMemory**: Set to true to include all chat messages of the conversation when running the step.
+- **useConversationMemory**: set to true to include all chat messages of the conversation when running the step.
 Otherwise the AI step only include chat messages of the running AI flow.

-- **saveToHistory**: Set to false to exclude the message from conversation history, only save to the memory.
+- **saveToHistory**: set to false to exclude the message from conversation history, only save to the memory.

 - **customInstruction**: instruction for a specific requirement for AI.